janko/rodauth-rails/README.md

 ```

 This will generate views for the default set of Rodauth features into the
-`app/views/rodauth` directory, which will be automatically picked up by the
+`app/views/rodauth` directory, provided that `RodauthController` is set for the
-`RodauthController`.
+main configuration.

 You can pass a list of Rodauth features to the generator to create views for
 these features (this will not remove or overwrite any existing views):